 Telegraph Registers

-The first 2 pictures and picture #8 are probably the most famous registers.
-First we have the Vail Register which was used in the famous 1844 demonstration of the telegraph between the White House in Washington DC and Alfred Vail's home in Baltimore Maryland.
-Next, we have the 2 registers patented by Samuel Morse: The 1846 register (patent #4453) which looks quite similar to the Vail Register, and the 1849 register (patent #6420) which is a more compact, modern looking design.
+Probably the most widely known register is the Vail Register which was used in the famous 1844 demonstration of the telegraph between the Capitol Building in Washington DC and Alfred Vail's home in Baltimore Maryland.
+There were 2 other registers patented by Samuel Morse: The 1846 register (patent #4453) which looks quite similar to the Vail Register, and the 1849 register (patent #6420) which is a more compact design.
 President Obama had the 1849 patent model on display in the Oval Office.

 Below are some pictures of Telegraph Registers from the U.S., Europe, and Japan.
 Click on each thumbnail to view the full size image: